-|Attendance||Full time: at least two full days per week for contact teaching||September 2017|
+|Full time||1 year||At least two full days per week for contact teaching||September 2017|

 Please note that this is an indicative list of modules and is not intended as a definitive list.
 Those listed here may also be a mixture of core and optional modules.

-This module covers the different types and uses of surveying equipment used on building surveys and enables students to record the nature and condition of historic buildings It also includes the analysis of building materials and soil investigation and structural failure in historic buildings at both sub and superstructure level.
+This module covers the different types and uses of surveying equipment used on building surveys and enables students to record the nature and condition of historic buildings.
+It also includes the analysis of building materials and soil investigation and structural failure in historic buildings at both sub and superstructure level.
 The module will also investigate the causes of building materials' failure and appropriate methods of conservation.

 The study of building defects and pathology aims to develop in students the ability to recognise causes of obsolescence and dilapidations in buildings and to prepare schedules of condition and dilapidations.
 It also develops in students an understanding of the need for building management and maintenance together with the skills and knowledge to prepare effective plans.

 The module aims to provide students with a deep and critical knowledge of the law, policy and regulation frameworks that apply to listed and heritage buildings, both within the UK and in a European context.
 In particular the module covers law relating to the protection and alteration of buildings, including the design of contiguous new builds and to conservation and heritage areas.

 The module also introduces students to economic principles insofar as they apply to the historic environment and considers the case for protection and conservation and the economic instruments used in the private and public sector to make decisions relating to conservation of the built environment.
 Assessment is through coursework.

 This module introduces students to the ways in which historic building design relates to the historic environment within which it is set, and how these environments have evolved over time and continue evolving to this day.
 In addition to examining the architectural context, the module will also examine the social, economic and environmental issues which have resulted in today's urban, suburban and rural landscapes, and how government policy can effect change to these landscapes for urban and economic renewal.